Ultimate Baltic Road Trip Itinerary: a drive through Lithuania, Latvia and Estonia!

 We flew into and out of Riga airport: we opted for Riga as Latvia is the central country in the Baltic states and this reduced the drive time and meant we didn’t have to pay for one way car rental charges to go from point to point.

-Where to stay: The Islande Hotel on the outskirts of Riga and was perfect for our overnight stopover.
-It’s really reasonably priced, has free parking and breakfast.
+- Riga Islande Hotel: The Islande Hotel on the outskirts of Riga and was perfect for our overnight stopover.
+It’s really reasonably priced, has free parking and breakfast – Check prices now!

 Day 2: Drive from Riga to Kaunas (270km, 3.5 hours + stops)